Stuart Stevens Is the Biggest GOP Defector Yet—and Very Different From His Pals in the Lincoln Project | Washingtonian (DC)

 He compared the GOP to OPEC.
 “The Republican party, what does it stand for?
 I have no idea,” he said.
 “It’s a cartel.
 Nobody asks OPEC, ‘What’s the moral purpose of OPEC?’
 It’s to sell oil.
 What’s the moral purpose of the Republican Party?
 It’s to elect Republicans.”
 He called it “a syndicate, not an association of political beliefs.”

-In one respect, Stevens has been vindicated.
+In at least one respect, Stevens has been vindicated.
 This summer, for the first time in history, the Republican Party chose not to adopt an official party platform—the complex, meticulous language that traditionally forms the two parties’ governing ideologies.
 Perhaps they thought a rancorous policy squabble would be a costly indulgence during a pandemic.
-But many see an indication that conservative politics have gone the way of Louis IX: The leader is the party.
+But many see an indication that conservative politics have gone the way of Louis IX: The leader is the platform.

 At the bottom of Stevens’ argument, however, isn’t how wayward his party has gone—or how lost he feels from it—but whether the Romney wing can ever surge back.
 He sees some hope in a small brood of East Coast governors whom Stevens helped get elected: Phil Scott in Vermont, Charlie Baker in Massachusetts, and Larry Hogan, the outspoken governor of Maryland.
-But he doesn’t see them sailing far into the headwinds of Trump.
+But he doesn’t see them sailing far against the headwinds of Trump.
 “If that was the case, we’d see it—we’d see great clamor for a Larry Hogan to run [for president], or a Charlie Baker,” he said.
 “We don’t see that.”

 Whereas The Lincoln Project tells of a bright future around the corner, Stevens is despondent.
 The party will continue to win races, of course.
-But for a longer foreshadow of the party’s prospects, especially for the presidency, Stevens looks to California—where the GOP routinely doesn’t finish second, but often third.
+For a longer foreshadow of the party’s prospects, however, and especially for the presidency, Stevens looks to California—where the GOP routinely doesn’t finish second, but often third.
 “I think that’s the future,” he said.

 “There is a market for a center-right party,” he continued, adding that “eventually, some coherent Phoenix will rise.”
 But not before the party can completely dispense with Trumpism, he says.
 And Stevens thinks that’s a long way off.

 Stevens’ pessimism isn’t the only thing distinguishing him from his Never-Trump counterparts: The once-top strategist in Republican politics now says he’s a Democrat.
-He means this more as a spiritual designation, rather than a change of registration.
+He means this more as a spiritual designation, rather than a change of registration, and much less ratifying a progressive worldview.
 Still, the implications are not lost on him.
 “I think you have to be involved in the system in a way, which means you have to be a Republican or a Democrat.
 So, my decision is, I’ll support Democratic candidates,” he explained.
 “Until I don’t.”

 Odd as it sounded, it was better than the alternative.
 “It seems like I’ve spent enough of my life living in a fantasy world of politics,” he told me.
 “I don’t mean to continue that.”